Jerm2000/jerm2000.github.io/index.md

 # Hello!
 I'm Jeremy 👋

 Welcome to my data science portfolio!
-This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+This is where I will post interesting projects that I am currently or have previously worked on.
+You will be able to see some highlights from the data analysis I have done both as part of class projects and from personal projects.
+I love sports analytics, so the majority of my projects will probably be baseball or football related.
+I will be updating this page regularly as I continue to refine my data science related skills, so maek sure to check in regularly to see what I'm working on.
+Check out the about me page to get to know me and see more of my background.

 ## 🎓 About This Portfolio